-Northern Tanzania, home of world famous national parks such as Tarangire, Lake Manyara, Kilimanjaro, Serengeti, as well as the Ngorongoro Conservation Area, offer a tightly packed hub of wildlife conservation.
-This magnificent setting on the Maasai Steppe will be our ‘learning laboratory’.
-Expeditions to the national parks will be frequent.
-This is an extremely scenic area and is the center of nature tourism in the East Africa region.
+Northern Tanzania, home of world-famous national parks such as Tarangire, Lake Manyara, Kilimanjaro, Serengeti, and the Ngorongoro Conservation Area, offers a tightly packed hub for wildlife conservation and tourism opportunities amid a growing human population and development activities.
+This magnificent setting on the Maasai steppe is our classroom.
+Expeditions to the national parks and other protected areas offer students significant opportunities to experience hands-on learning about environmental issues and a suite of strategies for resolving them.

 In this second session, students learn a suite of field research techniques and methods for studying wildlife ecology and assessing management policies and conservation practices in Tanzania.
 The focus is on the Tarangire-Manyara ecosystem, where students learn foundational field skills in observation and evaluation of wildlife.
 They pursue interactive methods used for assessing local community attitudes and behaviors toward conservation efforts, and apply these techniques to advance long-term research goals at our Center.
 Students gain an understanding of sound scientific principles and practices that can be used in other global environmental contexts.

 - Observe wildlife in parks and protected areas which may include Lake Manyara National Park, Tarangire National Park, Ngorongoro Conservation Area, and Serengeti National Park